mda1125/JobBluePrint/README.md

 # JobBluePrint
-The Quick start guide to finding your next gig!
+The QUICK start guide to finding your next gig!